Quadranzy1/Customer_Behaviour_Analysis/README.md

-##💡 ```Thanks for checking out the project!
+## 💡Thanks for checking out the project!
 Your support means a lot!
 Feel free to star ⭐ this repo or share it with someone learning Data Analytics.🚀